tryap1/DogVsCat/README.md

 # DogVsCat
-Kaggle Dog Vs Cat Competition
+Kaggle Dog Vs Cat Competition using CNN
+Accuracy of 94%